-As I have gotten older and my career has grown, a lot of my thoughts and opinions on topics around software development, management and leadership have changed.
-Reading back through some of my posts from ten years ago, I see a lot of the same thoughts and ideas that come up in discussions with more junior team members.
+As I have gotten older and my career has grown, many of my thoughts and opinions on software development, management and leadership have changed.
+Reading back through some of my posts from ten years ago, I see many of the same thoughts and ideas in discussions with more junior team members.
 And it’s not that they are wrong, but how the effects of experience and having a different vantage point can drastically change your view of things.

-Whereas I used to be all for building a custom solution, now I would favour buying off the shelf more.
-Whereas I used to hate meetings, now I value the high bandwidth communication and alignment they can give when run properly.
+Whereas I used to be for building a custom solution, now I would favour buying off the shelf more.
+I hated meetings, but now I value the high bandwidth communication and alignment they can give when run correctly.

 A big factor is the difference that being accountable can have on your opinions.
-Before my promotion I would often rant about how “we have to immediately stop doing X”, or that “we need to really start doing Y before it’s too late”.
-But now that I’m in the role, all the second-order effects I had not previously considered, start to raise their ugly heads.
-I had only seen things through the lens of my IC role, now I see them through the lens of someone responsible for the team and how that team can meet wider objectives.
+Before my promotion, I would often rant about how “we have to immediately stop doing X” or that “we need to start doing Y before it’s too late”.
+But now that I’m in the role, all the second-order effects I had not previously considered start to raise their ugly heads.
+I had only seen things through the lens of my IC role.
+Now I see them through the lens of someone responsible for the team and how they can meet wider objectives.

 As my career grows, a lot of the thoughts and opinions I have now on software delivery, management and leadership will change.
 And all the things I’m critical of will look very different when I’m on the other side of the fence.